-- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics relevant to full NATE certification.
+- HVAC Support Technician Certificate – After 6 to 12 months of experience, this exam is offered to test proficiency on fundamental topics concerning full NATE certification.

 EPA Section 608

-Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to demonstrate their expertise.
+Demonstrates proficiency and dedication: Technicians who are dedicated to their customers’ sense of comfort will seek out certifications to improve their expertise.
 When you see a service company in Moline offering NATE- or ICE-certified staff, you’ll know they go the extra mile to improve their services such as air conditioning installation.

-Can help lower costs and speed up services: Technicians who spend the time and resources needed for these certifications often require less time and fewer resources when servicing your equipment.
+Can help reduce costs and speed up services: Technicians who spend the time and resources required for these certifications often require less time and fewer resources when servicing your equipment.
 Not only can things like furnace repair, maintenance and installation proceed more quickly, but the faster progress can also reduce labor expenses.